 Step 2: Examine your nonprofit’s online audience and digital brand.

-Defining those categories will help your team to better target its efforts towards attracting and converting them.
+Defining donor categories will help your team better target its efforts towards attracting and converting new supporters.
 Identifying their interests, needs, and wants will help you to sort out your marketing priorities and refine your strategies.

-The most immediate way that donor personas can benefit your nonprofit digital strategy is by helping you better align your brand or tone with particular audiences.
-For instance, your email appeals to mid-level donors and viral social media marketing campaigns are directed at different audiences.
-Adjusting the tone of your appeals depending on the wants and needs of those audiences can drastically improve the effectiveness of each outlet at securing donations.
+The most immediate way that donor personas can benefit your nonprofit digital strategy is by helping you better tell your nonprofit’s story to appeal to particular audiences.
+For instance, your email appeals can target mid-level donors, and viral social media marketing campaigns can target first-time supporters.
+Adjusting the tone of your appeals depending on the wants and needs of those audiences can drastically improve the effectiveness of each outlet for securing donations.

-Step 3: Define any constraints on your nonprofit digital strategy.
+Step 3: Define any constraints on your nonprofit digital marketing strategy.

-This step to creating your nonprofit’s digital strategy might be fairly self-evident, but it’s crucially important that you actually take the time to complete it.
+This step might be fairly self-evident, but it’s crucially important that you take the time to complete it.

 - Budgets.
 Your team’s budget for developing, implementing, and executing new digital marketing and fundraising strategies is probably the first constraint that comes to mind.
 Identify a concrete financial limit early on.